How Can I Increase GLP-1 Naturally in Menopause?

 When GLP-1 is working well, you can:

-That’s why so many people are turning to GLP-1 medications.
-But your body already produces this hormone, which may have you wondering "how can I increase GLP-1 naturally?"
+Lately it seems like almost everyone is turning to GLP-1 medications to help with weight loss.
+But your body already produces this hormone, which may have you wondering whether you can increase GLP-1 naturally.

 In this post, we’re going to look at what GLP-1 does, why it matters in menopause, and most importantly, how you can support it naturally through simple, evidence-based strategies.
 I’ll also share how I support women whether they’re using GLP-1 medications or want a more natural approach.